 - x.
-Grading of entire exams, large sections of exams, or a large number of exams should be left to GPTI's and/or instructors - y.
+Grading entire exams or large sections of exams.
+All instructors of record should take part in grading student exams; grading of exams in their entirety should not be left to TA. - y.
 Regularly teaching class - z.
 Running or creating online class portals - aa.
-Acting as IT support for the faculty member online resources...i.e. if a faculty member is unsure of how to implement something on blackboard (or similar sites) they should not attempt to have the TA solve this problem or figure out how achieve this.
+Acting as IT support for the faculty member online resources...i.e. if a faculty member is unsure of how to implement something on blackboard (or similar sites) they should not attempt to have the TA solve this problem or figure out how achieve this. - bb.
+Any task not related to the specific class the TA is assigned to.